ibm-cloud-docs/codeengine/logging.md

 Logging can help you troubleshoot issues in {{site.data.keyword.codeengineshort}}.
 {: shortdesc}

-## Viewing job logs from the console
+## Viewing logs in {{site.data.keyword.la_full_notm}}
+{: #view-logs-ui}

+{{site.data.keyword.codeengineshort}} logs are forwarded to an {{site.data.keyword.loganalysislong_notm}} service where they are indexed, enabling full-text search through all generated messages and convenient querying based on specific fields.
-{: #view-joblogs-ui}
+{: shortdesc}

-{{site.data.keyword.codeengineshort}} uses {{site.data.keyword.la_full}} for log management capabilities.
-You can access logs for jobs that are run in the console from your job details page.

-If you want to view logs for your job from the console, you must enable logging.

 You need to enable logging for {{site.data.keyword.codeengineshort}} only one time per region, per account.
 {: important}

-After you run a job, the system displays the status of the instances of your job on the job details page.
-If logging capabilities are not set, the **Add logging** option is displayed.
-Note that when logging capabilities are set, the job details page displays **Launch logging** instead of **Add logging**.

-After you enable logging, you can keep the {{site.data.keyword.la_short}} window open to view your job log data.
-Keeping the {{site.data.keyword.la_short}} window open is useful when you use the Lite service plan as data is not retained with this plan.
-{: tip}

-1. Click **Add logging** on the job details page to create a {{site.data.keyword.la_short}} log instance for your region.
-2. From the {{site.data.keyword.la_short}} page, specify a region, review pricing information, select your plan, and review {{site.data.keyword.la_short}} resource information.
-Click **Create** to create the logging instance.

-  Review the [service plan](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-service_plans) information as you consider retention, search, and log usage needs.
-  {: tip}
+To get started, complete the following steps.

+1. Navigate to {{site.data.keyword.loganalysislong_notm}} with LogDNA service and create an instance in the same region as your {{site.data.keyword.codeengineshort}} project.

-3. Configure {{site.data.keyword.la_short}} platform logs by using one of the following ways:
+2. Configure the {{site.data.keyword.loganalysislong_notm}} with LogDNA instance to receive platform service logs, by using one of the following methods,

-   * After the {{site.data.keyword.la_short}} instance is configured, from a job details page, click **Add logging** to configure platform logs.
-When the dialog opens, select a {{site.data.keyword.la_short}} instance to receive the platform log data by specifying a region and your log instance.
+   * After the {{site.data.keyword.la_short}} instance is configured, from an Action menu, click **Add logging** to configure platform logs.
+When the dialog opens, select a {{site.data.keyword.la_short}} instance to receive the platform log data by specifying a region and your instance.
 Click **Configure**.

    * From the [Observability dashboard](https://cloud.ibm.com/observe/logging), [configure platform logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_svc_logs#config_svc_logs_ui).
 Click **Configure platform logs**.
 Select the {{site.data.keyword.la_short}} instance to receive the platform log data by specifying a region and your log instance.
 Click **Configure**.

    * (Optional) To confirm that platform logs are set for your region, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).

-4. Now that you enabled logging, you can click **Launch logging** from the job details page to open the {{site.data.keyword.la_short}} page for all jobs that are run.
+Now that you enabled logging, you can click **Launch logging** from the Action menu to open the {{site.data.keyword.la_short}} page.

 {{site.data.keyword.codeengineshort}} automatically sets log filters.
-From the {{site.data.keyword.la_short}} page, you can modify and scope the preset filter to display log data at the job level or a more granular level of a specific job run.
+From the {{site.data.keyword.la_short}} page, you can modify and scope the preset filter to display log data at a specific level or a more granular level of a specific app, job, or build run.
 For example, the filter `_platform:{{site.data.keyword.codeengineshort}} app:myjob-jobrun-t6m7l` filters log data to the specific `myjob-jobrun-t6m7l` job run level; whereas, `_platform:Code Engine app:myjob` scopes the log data to the job level.
-{: tip}

 ## Viewing job logs with the CLI
 {: #view-joblog-cli}